BirdeeHub/lze/README.md

 Which one is better?
 Hard to say.

-Neither is appreciably faster than the other.

 <!-- markdownlint-disable MD013 -->
-The plugin specs are basically the same, with 1-3 more fields thrown in that
+The plugin specs are basically the same, with 3 more fields thrown in that
 [I have written `lz.n` equivalents for](https://github.com/nvim-neorocks/lz.n/wiki/Custom-handler-examples).
 <!-- markdownlint-enable MD013 -->

-Its basically down to which design of handlers you prefer.

 However, import specs can only import a single module rather than a whole directory.